trinsic-id/v2-sdk/docs/java/vaccination-java.md

 ## Technical requirements

 You can run this example on your local machine, or you can use our Gitpod setup to bootstrap a full development environment.
-If running locally, you'll only need python 3 installed
+If running locally, you'll only need Java (TODO - Specify exact recent version) installed

 ## Sample Project

 Clone this sdk repository: <link>

-In this project, we'll be following along the `python/samples/vaccine_demo.py`
+In this project, we'll be following along the `java/src/test/java/VaccineDemo.java`

 ## Configure services